 So, alcohol, which freezes at a temperature below the purpose where water freezes, was used.

-The Celsius Scale Centigrade
+The Celsius Scale, Centigrade

-Doctors Prescribe How Does a Thermometer Work
+Doctors Prescribe: How Does a Thermometer Work

 Kelvin is named after Lord Kelvin, whose full name is Sir William Thomson, Baron Kelvin of Largs, and Lord Kelvin of Scotland.
-His scale starts at 0 degrees Kelvin, which is named temperature.
+His scale starts at 0 degrees Kelvin, which is named the Kelvin scale.
+Kelvin took the thought of Temperature a step further and invented the Kelvin scale in 1848.

-Lord Kelvin took the thought of temperature one step further, and he invented the Kelvin scale in 1848.
-The Kelvin scale measures the coldest temperature there are often.
-He said there was no upper limit of how hot things can get, but he said there was a limit on how cold things can get.
+The Kelvin scale measures the coldest temperatures.
+He said there was no upper limit on how hot things could get, but he noted that there was a limit on how cold things could get.
 Kelvin developed the idea of Absolute Zero.

 Absolute zero is the point at which molecules don’t move (relative to the remainder of the body).
 As scientists know, nothing within the universe can get that cold!